TAO Toolkit Quick Start Guide

 Copied!

-1. setup: These are a set of quick start scripts to help install and deploy the TAO toolkit launcher and the TAO Toolkit API’s in various Cloud Service Providers.
+• setup: These are a set of quick start scripts to help install and deploy the TAO Toolkit launcher and the TAO Toolkit API’s in various Cloud Service Providers.

-2. notebooks: These are beginner friendly end-to-end tutorial notebooks, that help users hit the ground running with TAO.
-The notebooks take care of installing tao, downloading the required data and run tao commands end to end.
-For various use cases.
+• notebooks: These are beginner friendly end-to-end tutorial notebooks, that help you hit the ground running with TAO.
+The notebooks install TAO, download the required data, and run TAO commands end-to-end, for various use cases.

 These notebooks are broadly classified into the following 3 categories.